 I love the die-cut basketball flying off the top of the album ... and although not shown well in this photo, the right side page has a card that flips up to add photos inside.
 I added a few number stickers to the jersey.
 Mine represents the year, but it's even more fun to add your player's number!

-Finally, none of my projects are complete without enamel dots and sprinkles.
+Finally, my projects are never complete without enamel dots and sprinkles.
 Doodlebug has lots of fun enamel shapes ... the stars were perfect for this album.

 Here are a few more of the pages:

-I hope you've enjoyed seeing a few pages from my basketball mini!
+I hope you've enjoyed my basketball mini!
 Please visit my Facebook page and instagram to stay up-to-date on new album kits, sales, giveaways, and posts.
 Thanks!!